Blacksuite/Resume-website-template/README.md

 # AI-Generated Resume Website Template: A Complete Beginner's Guide

-This comprehensive guide will walk you through creating your own AI-generated resume website using Next.js, React, and Supabase, from setting up your development environment to deploying your website and customizing its content.
+This comprehensive guide will walk you through creating your own AI-generated resume website using Next.js, React, and Supabase, from setting up your development environment to deploying your website, customizing its content, and linking it to your own domain.

 ## Table of Contents